Zoom Guides for your Class

-In addition you can restrict access by enabling a waiting room and customizing your waiting room message, restrict access to the UMS users only, or requiring a password.
+In addition, you can restrict access by enabling a waiting room and customizing your waiting room message, restrict access to the UMS users only by requiring authentication for your meetings, or requiring a password.

 You can manage your participants by limiting the chat features, ability to share content, and virtual backgrounds.

 Learn how here.
 There is a great video that reviews all these features to help you decide the right one for your classes.

 - Zoom allows for up to 300 people to join in a meeting at a time, using a computer, webcam, mobile device or phone.
 It will have the largest draw on bandwidth and requires a stable internet connection.

 - Participants (students and faculty) can hold a discussion, share content, use text-based chat, share files, and break into working groups.